SchlutowSM2Group/BLDFM/README.md

 Replace `example_script_name` with the desired script, such as `comparison_footprint`.

 ### Execution without installation
-To execute a specific example with first installing BLDFM, navigate to the `runs` directory and run the script.
+To execute a specific example without first installing BLDFM, clone the repository and run the script.
 For example:
 ```bash
 # BLDFM root directory
 $ python -m runs.comparison_footprint